Realm-Bot/docs/Server Dashboard/server-allowlist.md

 ## Common Questions

 ### “Does allowlisting bypass bans?”
-No. The allowlist is intended to bypass automated gatekeeping systems such as Member Gate and Bot Detection.
+No. The allowlist is intended to bypass automated gatekeeping systems such as Member Gate, Bot Detection, and Skin Filtering.
 It does not override manual bans or realm-level enforcement actions.

 ### “Should we allowlist all staff?”
 Only staff who need reliable access should be allowlisted.
 For larger teams, consider allowlisting senior roles only, and rely on correct Member Gate rules for everyone else.